-However, message type numbers are different, examples:
+Still, message type numbers are different, some most relevant are:

-Туре Description 1 Destination unreachable - a datagram failed to be delivered, the code will represent the reason 2 Packet too big - the datagram won't fit on the next MTU, this message is used by PATH MTU DISCOVERY 3 Time exceeded (TTL) - similar to ICMPv4 (Code 0 = TTL exhausted; Code 1 = reassembly timeout) 128/129 Correspondingly ECHO request and ECHO reply.
-Similar to ICMPv4.
+Туре Description 1 Destination unreachable - a datagram failed to be delivered, the code will represent the reason 2 Packet too big - the datagram won't fit on the next MTU, this message is used by PATH MTU DISCOVERY 3 Time exceeded (TTL) - like ICMPv4 (Code 0 = TTL exhausted; Code 1 = reassembly timeout) 128/129 Correspondingly ECHO request and ECHO reply.
+Like ICMPv4.
 130 GROUP MEMBERSHIP QUERY - sent by routers to detect multicast groups members.
 131 GROUP MEMBERSHIP REPORT - reply to the previous message sent by multicast group members 132 GROUP MEMBERSHIP REDUCTION - sent by nodes that wish to be removed from a multicast group.
 133 ROUTER solicitation (RS) - sent to the all-routers multicast address to get a list of available routers.
 134 ROUTER advertisement (RA) - reply to the previous message 135 Neighbor solicitation (NS) - used to identify a neighbor and get its MAC address (ARP request equivalent) 136 Neighbor advertisement (NA) - reply to the previous request (ARP reply equivalent).

-Name resolution
+Names resolution

-Handling node addresses is neither suitable nor pleasant for end users, but ultimately applications need them to identify other applications within the network infrastructure.
-This issue becomes even more severe with IPv6 128 bits addresses.
+Handling node addresses is neither suitable nor pleasant for end-users, but ultimately applications need them to identify other applications within the network infrastructure.
+Of course, this issue becomes even worst in IPv6 with 128 bits addresses.

-Name resolution aims at protecting users from node addresses handling and provides a hosts names interface.
-Instead of node addresses, nodes can then be referred by rather more friendly host names.
+The name resolution aims at protecting users from node addresses handling and provides a hosts names interface.
+Instead of node addresses, nodes can then be referred to by rather more friendly host names.